zigbee-alliance/distributed-compliance-ledger/docs/pool-upgrade-how-to.md

    height specified in the upgrade plan, each node admin does the following
    steps:

-    1. Switch current user to the user on behalf of whom `cosmovisor` service is
+    1. Switches current user to the user on behalf of whom `cosmovisor` service is running:
-       running:

        ```bash
        su - <USERNAME>